bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 http://seagate-8ACB4F

-Another way of discovering the name and IP address of the unit it to run the "nmblookup -S '*' " command on a Linux system connected to the same network at the Seagate Central.
+Another way of discovering the name and IP address of the unit it to run the "nmblookup -S '*' " command on a Linux system connected to the same network as the Seagate Central.
 (This requires the "samba-client" package is installed).

 This will print out the names and IP addresses of all devices providing SMB file sharing services on the local network.
 One of the devices will be called "SEAGATE-xxxxxx" and the IP address of the unit will be listed.
 You can then browse to that IP address to manage the unit.
-In the following example the unit called SEAGATE-8ACB4E has an IP address of 192.168.1.58.
+In the following example the unit called SEAGATE-8ACB4F has an IP address of 192.168.1.58.

     # nmblookup -S '*'
-    10.0.2.58 SEAGATE-8ACB4E<00>
+    192.168.1.58 SEAGATE-8ACB4F<00>
     Looking up status of 192.168.1.58
-        SEAGATE-8ACB4E  <00> -         B <ACTIVE>
+        SEAGATE-8ACB4F  <00> -         B <ACTIVE>
-        SEAGATE-8ACB4E  <03> -         B <ACTIVE>
+        SEAGATE-8ACB4F  <03> -         B <ACTIVE>
-        SEAGATE-8ACB4E  <20> -         B <ACTIVE>
+        SEAGATE-8ACB4F  <20> -         B <ACTIVE>
         WORKGROUP       <1e> - <GROUP> B <ACTIVE>
         WORKGROUP       <00> - <GROUP> B <ACTIVE>

-        MAC Address = 00-00-00-00-00-00

 ## Technical Notes
 Below are some technical notes that are only included for the sake of interested parties.
+These do not need to be followed.

 #### Manually create the Data partition
-As noted, the Seagate Central will automatically recreate the Data partition and the associated LVM volumes if it detects that it is missing.
+As noted, the Seagate Central will automatically recreate the Data partition and the associated LVM volume if it detects that they are missing.
 If, however, for some reason you wish to manually create this Data partition before the unit boots up then it is not difficult to modify the procedure accordingly.